Inside This Article

 4. Regular Exercise

 Effective work-out increases the function of insulin.
-The more sensitive your insulin becomes to glucose, it will be able to transport glucose from the blood to the cells.
+The more sensitive your insulin becomes to glucose, the more its ability to transport glucose from the blood to the cells.
 Likewise, those living with abdominal fats can also employ exercise methods to burn out fast.
 This is essential as abdominal fat increases inflammation and causes the body to resist insulin.

 Other methods of losing abdominal fat are; healthy diet, reduced alcohol intake, and aerobics exercise.